ElenJ/biomed-extractor/docs/design.md

 ### **1.5 Output and Reporting**

 **Decision:**
-Display extracted elements and generated summaries in both tabular and human-readable form, with options to download results.
+Display extracted elements and generated summaries in form of a tabular result and overview diagrams, with options to download results.

 **Rationale:**
 - Target users must quickly interpret and reuse outputs in external tools (Excel, R, downstream analysis).